vigetlabs/microcosm/docs/api/immutability-helpers.md

 let next = set(state, 'center', 'sol')
 console.log(next) // { center, planets }

-// Or an array of keys to deeply assign a value let next = set(state, ['planets', 'venus'], { color: 'yellow' }) console.log(state) // { planets: { venus, earth, mars } }
+// an array of keys to deeply assign a value let next = set(state, ['planets', 'venus'], { color: 'yellow' }) console.log(state) // { planets: { venus, earth, mars } }

+// or a string keypath can be used to deeply assign a value let next = set(state, 'planet.venus', {color: 'yellow' }) console.log(state) // { planets: { venus, earth, mars } }

 // If the value is the same, no change will occur